Kayla Underkoffler

 Transparency in the Electoral Process Builds Trust

 The risks posed to elections by disinformation, foreign interference, and mistrust are very credible.
-And the reality is that while technology exists, vulnerabilities will be present.
+And the reality is, that while technology exists, vulnerabilities will be present.
 However, if security happens behind a veil, any potential vulnerability in election technology could create the perception of a much greater risk.
-That’s why it’s so crucial to ensure thorough security testing is conducted by those who can adopt an outsider’s mindset and why it’s so critical to ensure transparency of that testing for the public through vulnerability disclosure.
+That’s why it’s so crucial to ensure thorough security testing is conducted by those who can adopt an outsider’s mindset, and why it’s so critical to ensure transparency of that testing for the public through vulnerability disclosure.
+Cooperative and transparent testing was the goal and purpose of this event, and as the participants who participated proved, it is achievable and it is valuable, and this is only the beginning.

 For advice on setting up a vulnerability disclosure program, speak to one of our experts today.